 Are your homemade pickles too sour or vinegary?
 Here’s how to prevent and fix over-fermented pickles!

-Nothing throws off a good batch of pickles like a sour or vinegary taste that makes your mouth pucker a little bit too much.
+Nothing throws off a good batch of pickles like a sour or vinegary taste that makes your mouth pucker.
 I mean, gross.
 When pickles taste sour, all the flavors get distorted—and that’s not what you want when trying to enjoy the fruits of your hard-earned labor.

 But sour pickles aren’t something you have to live with.
 You can fix it—pretty quickly.

 Depending on how they were made, there are different methods to fix the sour flavor of homemade pickles.
 For pickles made in salt brine, soaking them in water can dilute the sour flavor.
 Add a sweetener to mask the sour flavors for pickles made using vinegar.

 Before you start adding water and sugar to your batch of homemade pickles, take a moment to read through some of our tips.
 Below you can learn how to correct your sour pickles and even how to avoid making them too sour in the first place.
 Let's get started.

 If your latest round of pickles tasted too sour, you might be tempted just to toss the whole batch.
 Luckily, you can use a few methods to correct the flavor mishap.

 Before we fix the sour pickles, it may be helpful to know what caused the recipe to turn out so sour in the first place.

 Fermented pickle recipes use cucumbers, dill, salt, water, and a variety of spices, while pickles made with the canning method are made with vinegar and pickling salt.

 Pickles fermented in saltwater brine rather than in a vinegar mixture are more likely to turn out sour.